 A comfy student home in Liverpool, it is just a 2-minute walk to Liverpool John Moores and the University of Liverpool.
 Liverpool Central is 12 minutes walk away.
 Being close to the city centre gives you many restaurants, cafes, shops, cultural spots, and entertainment venues within easy reach.
 The city's most famous cathedrals are within walking distance as well if you're looking to make the best of living in Liverpool.

-This student home in Liverpool is a 4-minute stroll to Liverpool John Moores University and a 10-minute walk to the University of Liverpool.
+It is a 4-minute stroll to Liverpool John Moores University and a 10-minute walk to the University of Liverpool.
 The building is neighbouring an array of restaurants offering student discounts.
 The building has a city centre location that will permit you to enjoy and take advantage of everything the historic city of Liverpool has to offer.

 Located within the famous Knowledge Quarter, this student residence is just a 2-minute walk to the University of Liverpool and John Moores University.
 It is located in a central location that gives you access to Liverpool's many amazing restaurants, cafes, shops, entertainment spots, and world-renowned cultural spots.
 Liverpool Central station is 11 minutes walk away.